Chicago's Lightfoot under fire for allowing top aides time off ahead of deadly July 4th weekend

 "There are too many violent offenders and too little consequence in our courts.
 There are too many illegal guns in our city and too little consequences in the courts," the city’s top cop said.
 "The courts have created an unsafe environment for large crowd gatherings because you've released people charged with murder back into these same communities where they committed this heinous crime."

-His remarks came a day before another Chicago police officer and two federal agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were shot and wounded early Wednesday while the undercover vehicle they were riding in was fired upon while attempting to drive onto a freeway.
-That same day, President Biden was greeted at the airport by Lightfoot during his scheduled trip to the Chicago-area.
+His remarks came a day before a Chicago police officer and two agents with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were shot and wounded early Wednesday while riding in an undercover vehicle.

 Fox News’ Stephanie Pagones contributed to this report.